Programer6/Phoenix3D/journal.md

 # Design v2
 + 3 hours
-added a design update - mainly this is just to give more space at the bottom! for the electronic in terms of z! and also remove the use of 20*40 extension whcih should make this 3d printer cheaper ot maek - by designing a custom holder!
+added a design update - mainly this is just to give more space at the bottom! for the electronic in terms of z! and also remove the use of 20*40 extension which should make this 3d printer cheaper to maek - by designing a custom holder!
 <img width="612" height="557" alt="Screenshot 2025-08-06 at 1 49 12 PM" src="https://github.com/user-attachments/assets/608bd9ff-fbde-4902-aea1-76ca0b712def" />